 If the visit is announced, HMRC may issue an information notice in respect of the business records and any other information and documents needed for checking the person’s tax position so that they are available at the time of an inspection visit.

-An unannounced visit will be made if HMRC consider it necessary that it should be carried out with agreement or advance warning.
+An unannounced visit will be made if HMRC considers it necessary that it should be carried out with agreement or advance warning.
 An unannounced visit can only be carried out either:-

 A written notice permitting an unannounced visit must be handed to the occupier, together with the Factsheet on unannounced visits.
 The notice must show the date and the time the inspection visit is to be carried out.